The Circle Wallets API is designed for multi-chain and multi-currency support.

 The table below lists the chains and currencies currently supported by the Wallets API.

 Any time you refer to a currency in the context of a Wallets API operation, you will utilize a currency and a chain pair.
-As an example, to create a USDC transfer, you will specify the
+As an example, to create a USDC transfer on the Ethereum blockchain, you will specify the

 USD currency on the